Jivan-Karthec/Active-Directory-Project/README.md

    ipconfig /all
 4. Login to the Domain:
    - Reboot the machine
-   -  When you go to login, select "Other User", and verify the domain the login is pointing to is "DEMODOMAIN".
+   -  When you go to login, select "Other User", and verify the domain the login is pointing to is "JK".
 Login using the credentials of a user you created earlier under the IT or HR organizational unit.

 ## Phase 5: Kali Linux Brute Force Attack on the Target Machine